modoterra/swirl/CONTRIBUTING.md

 If you need help, feel free to reach out by creating an issue or joining our community discussions.

-Thank you for contributing to SWIRL!
+Thank you for contributing to Swirl!